jackiezeng01/data-science-S2023/challenges/c05-antibiotics-assignment.md

 bacteria*.
 For the first two visuals, you must *show all variables*.

-*Hint 1*: Try working quickly on this part; come up with a bunch of ideas, and don't fixate on any one idea for too long.
+*Hint 1*: Try working quickly on this part; come up with a bunch of ideas, and don’t fixate on any one idea for too long.
 You will have a chance to refine later in this challenge.

 *Hint 2*: The data `df_antibiotics` are in a *wide* format; it may be